zooba/pymanager/pep-draft.md

 We are not proposing modifying the default ``Programs/python.c`` and thereby affecting all builds of CPython.
 The program contained in PyManager will be in an entirely separate repository - it's only an alias, and only for the case where a user has installed PyManager from the Windows Store.
+Users can disable the new ``python`` command if they prefer to get errors instead.

 Interaction with py.exe